Gypsy Honeymoon: The Best of Kim Carnes

-Gypsy Honeymoon: The Best of Kim Carnes is a compilation album by American singer-songwriter Kim Carnes, released on February 9, 1993 by EMI.
+Gypsy Honeymoon: The Best of Kim Carnes is a compilation album by American singer-songwriter Kim Carnes, released on February 9, 1993, by EMI.
 It contains some of Carnes' hit singles, some album tracks and three new recordings.
 The three duets with Kenny Rogers, Barbra Streisand and Gene Cotton had never appeared on an album by Carnes before this release.

 The title track was released as a single in 1993 and reached no. 65 in Germany.

 Background

 Carnes noted that Gypsy Honeymoon is "a best-of, not a greatest hits", including some of Carnes' personal favourites and tracks requested by her fans.
 Gypsy Honeymoon featured two brand new tracks, "Chain Letter" and "Don't Cry Now", and a re-recording of the title track which originally appeared on Carnes' previous studio album Checkin' Out the Ghosts (1991), released exclusively in Japan.
 Carnes stated that she was so proud of the track that she wanted to re-record it so that it could reach a wider audience.
 "Gypsy Honeymoon" was released as the lead single and it peaked at no. 65 on the German Top 100 Singles chart.
 In 2002, Carnes provided backing vocals for a version of "Gypsy Honeymoon" recorded by Collin Raye on his album Can't Back Down (2002).
 "Don't Cry Now" was remixed and released as a promotional single later in 1993.

-On March 4, 1994, Michelle Wright performed "Gypsy Honeymoon" at the St. Joseph Civic Arena in Missouri as a tribute to John Candy, who passed away earlier that day.
+On March 4, 1994, Michelle Wright performed "Gypsy Honeymoon" at the St. Joseph Civic Arena in Missouri as a tribute to John Candy, who died earlier that day.